tirtha-24/Recruitment-Portal/README.md

 # Recruitment-Portal
 A portal designed for the application submission of teaching post at IIT(ISM) Dhanbad.
 This project is done as a part of the curriculum using the technologies-
 - React for UI designing
-- Node.js as a source of backend APIs
+- Node.js as a source for backend APIs
 - Express for routing and managing requests across web
 - MySQL as database.